WallarooLabs/blog.wallaroolabs.com/content/post/dynamic-tracing-pony-python.md

 OS.

-The Wallaroo application from Wallaroo Labs is a hybrid, written in both Pony and Python and also using a runtime library that is written in C.  I've used DTrace to measure events created by probes that fire in the Pony runtime, in the Python interpreter, and also inside of the operating system.
+The Wallaroo application from Wallaroo Labs is a hybrid, written in both Pony and Python and also using runtime libraries that are written in C.  I've used DTrace to measure events created by probes that fire in the Pony runtime, in the Python interpreter, and also inside of the operating system.